Skip to main content Skip to search Skip to main navigation

 Pomegranate Seeds Organic

-Update: In order to promote sales, we are granting a 20% discount on the current batch (best before date 05.2025), i.e. SFR 12 instead of 15.
+Update: To promote the sale of pomegranate seeds, we are offering a 16-20% discount on the current batch (best before date 31/03/2026).
+2 size variants: 150g and 500g.
 Why consume pomegranate seeds?
-Not long ago, Japanese researchers discovered that pomegranates are rich in phytoestrogens, especially estrone.
-Estrone is a mild estrogen that is similar to the female sex hormones.
-The pomegranate also contains a lot of vitamin C, potassium, antioxidants and fiber.
-Furthermore, the pomegranate has a stimulating effect, which has a particularly positive effect on chronic fatigue, listlessness, infections and inflammation.
-The pomegranate contains large amounts of antioxidant secondary plant substances such as polyphenols (flavonoids, tannins).
+Not so long ago, Japanese researchers discovered that pomegranates are rich in phyto-oestrogens, especially oestrone.
+Oestrone is a mildly effective oestrogen that is similar to the female sex hormones.
+The pomegranate also contains a lot of vitamin C, potassium, antioxidants and fibre.
+The pomegranate also has a stimulating effect, which is particularly beneficial for chronic fatigue, lack of energy, infections and inflammation.
+Pomegranates contain large quantities of antioxidant secondary plant substances such as polyphenols (flavonoids, tannins).
 What makes our pomegranate seeds special?
-These premium organic pomegranate seeds are particularly dark violet, almost purple, and very rich in antioxidants.
-The pomegranate seeds are characterized by a red to dark purple color.
-During drying, the moisture in the segments is lost and the core with the fruity skin remains.
-The core is crispy and edible.
-The surrounding pulp together with the skin gives the seeds an aromatic, characteristic fruity taste.
-Origin and exceptional production The pomegranates are harvested by hand, one piece at a time, when fully ripe, and hand-peeled and sun-dried the same day by Silk Road Organic Foods processors.
+These premium organic pomegranate seeds are particularly dark purple, almost purple in colour and very rich in antioxidants.
+The pomegranate seeds are characterised by a red to dark purple colour.
+When they are dried, the moisture in the segments is lost and the kernel with the fruity skin remains.
+The stone is crispy and edible.
+The surrounding flesh and skin give the kernels an aromatic, characteristic fruity flavour.
+Origin and exceptional production The pomegranates are harvested by hand when fully ripe, piece by piece, and are peeled by hand and sun-dried on the same day by the Silk Road Organik Foods processing company.
 The drying process used is a very environmentally friendly solar drying method, which is also extremely gentle on the product.
-For the production of 100 g pomegranate seeds you need around 1 kg of fresh organic fruit, i.e. a ratio of 1:10!
-These organic Fairtrade pomegranate seeds come from a remote mountain village in the Varganza Valley in southern Uzbekistan.
-They mature there on trees in the mountainous regions around Samarkand.
-The area is largely organic and FAIRTRADE certified and is farmed by the FAIRTRADE farmers who live there.
-The farmers belong to a large Fairtrade community made up of 3 groups, Dustkul Bogi, Turkiston Gulba and Turob Bobo.
-They include around 1,000 individual farmers, along with their families.
-Thanks to the cooperation with Fairtrade, the farmers can offer their families a secure income and their children a new perspective.
-In Austria, the pomegranate seeds are pressure treated.
-When it comes to printing, the interaction of pressure and time ensures absolute freedom from pests.
-The Story of the Pomegranate The pomegranate has been cultivated for over 5000 years and is therefore one of the oldest plants known to man.
+Around 1 kg of fresh organic fruit is needed to produce 100 g of pomegranate seeds, i.e. a ratio of 1:10!
+These organic Fairtrade pomegranate seeds come from a remote mountain village in the Varganza Valley in the south of Uzbekistan.
+They ripen there on trees in the mountainous regions around Samarkand.
+The area is extensively certified organic and Fairtrade and is farmed by the FAIRTRADE farmers living there.
+The farmers belong to a large Fairtrade community, which is made up of 3 groups, Dustkul Bogi, Turkiston Gulba and Turob Bobo.
+They include around 1000 individual farmers and their families.
+Thanks to the co-operation with Fairtrade, the farmers can offer their families a secure income and their children a new perspective.
+In Austria, the pomegranate seeds are de-pressurised.
+During the pressure destemming process, the combination of pressure and time ensures absolute freedom from pests.
+The history of the pomegranate The pomegranate has been cultivated for over 5000 years, making it one of the oldest plants known to mankind.
 The name pomegranate goes back to the Romans (lat. granae = seeds, grains; lat. granatus = granular, rich in seeds).
 The pomegranate has always been a symbol of life and fertility.
-The pomegranate has a legendary history: It probably triggered the Trojan War, in Christian culture the pomegranate is the symbol of Mary's fertility, it is also considered a symbol of life and the Egyptians put it in mummies.
-To this day it is considered an aphrodisiac and is a component of countless love drinks.
-Usage Tips Refine your muesli, your salads or use the pomegranate seeds for baking.
-Pomegranate seeds are also suitable as a snack and, especially in combination with nuts and cocoa beans, create an incredible taste explosion.
-Nutritional values of organic pomegranate seeds per 100g Energy 308 kcal / 1289 kJFat 2.4gof which saturated fatty acids 0.6gCarbohydrates 64.4gof which sugar 64.4gProtein 2.8gFiber 8.8gSalt <0.01g
+The pomegranate has a history steeped in legend: it probably helped to trigger the Trojan War, in Christian culture the pomegranate is the symbol of Mary's fertility, it is also regarded as a symbol of life and the Egyptians placed it with their mummies.
+To this day, it is considered an aphrodisiac and is an ingredient in countless love drinks.
+Tips for use Refine your muesli, your salads or use the pomegranate seeds for baking.
+Pomegranate seeds are also suitable as a snack and create an incredible explosion of flavour, especially when combined with nuts and cocoa beans.
+Nutritional values of organic pomegranate seeds per 100g Energy 308 kcal / 1289 kJFat 2.4gof which saturated fatty acids 0.6gCarbohydrates 64.4gof which sugar 64.4gProtein 2.8gDietary fibre 8.8gSalt <0.01g

 Content: 150 Gramm (CHF 8.00* / 100 Gramm)